camgraff/sorting-algorithm-visualizer/README.md

 # Sorting Algorithm Visualizer

-This project is a visualization tool for understanding how different sorting algorithms work.
+This project is a visualization tool for helping understand how different sorting algorithms are implemented.
 You can try out the visualizer by clicking [here](http://camgraff.github.io/sorting-algorithm-visualizer).

+**This app is a work in progress**